 - Eliminating Content Assessment Choices: We added the ability for students to virtually 'eliminate' answers in diagnostic and Content Assessments.

 - Pacing Line in Teacher Data Tables: We heard teacher feedback that the pacing line in data tables was not accurately portraying student focus area progress.
 The line is now tailored to reflect each student’s expected focus area completion.

 - Teacher Data Pages: We made minor changes to data pages to help teachers and students better understand how students are doing on particular objectives.
-We added a new yellow "almost passed" state for objectives where students got half of the questions in that objective right and expanding the "passed" state for objectives to show as green when students get 80% right (70% for AP classes).
+We added a new orange "almost passed" state for objectives where students got half of the questions in that objective right and expanding the "passed" state for objectives to show as green when students get 80% right (70% for AP classes).
 Previously one or more wrong answers on an objective would change its color to red, even if the student mastered the focus area.
 These changes apply to the student's focus area page and the teacher's focus area objectives report.